drianshsofttech/drianshsofttech/README.md

 ## 🌟 About Us
-**Drianshsofttech** is a technology solutions company based in India.
+**Driansh Softtech** is a technology solutions company based in India.
 We provide modern and innovative software development services, helping businesses to grow and succeed in the digital world.
 Our main focus is delivering high-quality web and software applications with great customer support.

 ---